 Lesson in 1960 bathroom: Those look like 1″ square tiles, floor-to-ceiling in… bone on the walls and tub, white on the floor.
 Audrey always told me that, “Bone and white makes for a lovely bathroom.”
 Yes, it does!
 Carrera marble countertop.
 The tub is tiled, sunken.
 The mirror extends the length of the vanity, with a medicine cabinet at the left only.
 It also looks like there are some glass shelves on the wall at the left.
 I wonder if the lamp was really used, or if that is staging.
 Noneless, luv.

 This looks to be a GE Wonder Kitchen: Wonder Kitchens had the sink and stovetop set into one long piece of stainless steel countertop — as at left.
 52PostnBeam, can you confirm?
-That’s for sure a Delta 200 wall-mount faucet; you can still buy one today, but read the comments.
+That’s for sure a Delta 200 wall-mount faucet; now discontinued, but read the comments.
 Notice how the decorator (I’m presuming a decorator was involved) was able to layer pretty complex patterns together — in the wallpaper and the curtains — very successfully.
 Again… the more I study these images, the more I see these interiors, combined with the architecture of the home, are graphic genius.

 What an amazing treasure of a house.
 This is one of my favorite time capsules of all time.